SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you make the most of your monthly food assistance and stay on top of important dates.
+Managing your SNAP benefits helps you budget for groceries and stay on top of your monthly food allowance and renewal dates.

 EBT Deposit Schedule in Minnesota

 In Minnesota, SNAP benefits are deposited between the 4th and 13th of each month.
-Your specific payment date depends on the last digit of your case number, which helps you plan your grocery shopping.
+Your specific date is determined by the last digit of your case number, which helps you plan your grocery budget.

 See Minnesota EBT deposit schedule for 2025